-ConnectGen Montgomery County LLC, (mentioned throughout the application as the "Applicant", or "ConnectGen"), is proposing to develop and construct the Mill Point Solar I Project (Facility or Project), a proposed 250 megawatt (MW) photovoltaic (PV) utility-scale solar facility located in the Town of Glen, Montgomery County, New York (see Attachment 1, Site Plan, and Figure 1, Site Location Map).
+ConnectGen Montgomery County LLC, (mentioned throughout the application as the "Applicant", or "ConnectGen"), is proposing to develop and construct the Mill Point Solar I Project (Facility or Project), a proposed 250 megawatt (MW) photovoltaic (PV) utility-scale solar facility located in the Town of Glen, Montgomery County, New York (see Revised Attachment 1, Site Plan, and Revised Figure 1, Site Location Map).
 Pursuant to Chapter XVIII Title 19 of New York Codes, Rules and Regulations (NYCRR) Part 900 (Subparts 900-1 - 900-15) (Section 94-c), the Applicant is submitting an application to the Office of Renewable Energy Siting (ORES) for a permit.
 TRC has prepared herein a Visual Impact Assessment (VIA) of the Facility in accordance with the regulatory standards of Exhibit 8 in Section 94-c.
 This VIA was prepared to facilitate a comprehensive review concerning the potential extent and significance of visual change associated with the proposed Facility.
+The VIA as presented herein has been amended to reflect the new design and all sound walls, as necessary, based on final Exhibit 5 drawings.